 Staying in Barcelona

 There are so many beautifully designed hotels in Barcelona, it can be hard to choose where to stay.
 But we can help.
 Along with these beautifully designed hotels, we also have a curated list of excellent hotels to choose from.
-They’re a great place to relax and rest before heading out on an experienced tour or two or checking out a spot on our Barcelona design guide.
+They’re a great place to relax and rest before heading out on a tour or two or checking out a spot on our Barcelona design guide.